risingwavelabs/awesome-stream-processing/02-bring-analytics-closer-to-odb/002-query-through-risingwave.md

 In this case, deploying a dedicated batch-serving cluster helps to alleviate resource competition and speed up queries.
 Additionally, compute node failures for streaming queries will not affect batch queries.

 This feature is only available if you deploy RisingWave in a distributed environment.
-These tutorials rely on the standalone version of RisingWave, which does not support deploying separate nodes.
+This tutorial environment is based on the standalone version of RisingWave, which does not support deploying separate nodes.
 However, if you would like to learn more about this process, see the [official documentation](https://docs.risingwave.com/docs/current/dedicated-compute-node/).